 Coming in a close second is the Bose 700, which have unrivalled ANC performance and intuitive tech features.
 Sound is crystal clear when listening to music and taking calls.
 We also love the svelte, contemporary design with comforting ear pads and touch controls.

 The Apple AirPods Max come in third – they’re pricey, but stellar sound quality and features mean they’re worth the investment, especially if you’re an iPhone user.
 The Jabra Elite 75t Active currently stand as our favorite wireless earbuds, thanks to their durable aesthetic, long battery life and energetic sound.

 The best headphones you can buy today

 Despite sharing the same battery life as its predecessor, the QC35 II, it still holds up strong at 20 hours with ANC on.
-Smart assistant integration, touch controls, and AR support also make these some of the most intuitive noise-cancellers for commuters and music lovers alike.
+Smart assistant integration, touch controls, and improved multipoint technology also make these some of the most intuitive noise-cancellers for commuters and music lovers alike.